Ottawa Senators (original): Stanley Cup champions in 1906 and 1910: Historians' debate

-Due to the 'challenge' format of Stanley Cup play before 1915, there is often confusion about how many Stanley Cups the Senators should be given credit for: nine, ten or eleven.
+Due to the 'challenge' format of Stanley Cup play before 1915, there is often confusion about how many Stanley Cup championships the Senators should be given credit for: nine, ten or eleven.
 The Senators were Stanley Cup champions at the end of nine hockey seasons without dispute.
 In another two seasons, 1905–06 and 1909–10, the Senators won Stanley Cup challenges but were not champions at the end of the season.
 The Hockey Hall of Fame and the National Hockey League agree that the Senators of 1906 were champions but disagree on whether the Senators were champions in 1910.
 In both seasons, the Senators were the undisputed defending champions, and during that year's hockey season, the Senators won Stanley Cup challenges.
 However, by the end of both hockey seasons, they were no longer holders of the Stanley Cup.

 In 1906, Ottawa defeated OHA champions Queen's University and FAHL champions Smiths Falls in Stanley Cup challenges.
 However, Ottawa tied the Montreal Wanderers for the ECAHA regular season championship.
 To decide the ECAHA championship and the Stanley Cup, the Senators played a two-game total goals series against the Wanderers in March 1906 and lost.
 The 1906 hockey season ended with the Wanderers as the Stanley Cup champions.
 The Hockey Hall of Fame recognizes both Ottawa and the Wanderers as champions for that year, as does the NHL.

 In January 1910, Ottawa defeated Galt, champions of the OPHL, during the CHA regular season, as well as Edmonton of the AAHA during the NHA regular season (the Senators switched leagues in-between).
 At the end of the season, Ottawa gave up the Cup to the Montreal Wanderers, regular-season champions of the new NHA league.
 Unlike the 1906 case, the Hockey Hall of Fame does not recognize the Senators as champions for January 1910, although the NHL does.

-In October 1992, at the first game of the current Ottawa Senators NHL club, banners were raised to commemorate Stanley Cups in nine seasons, excluding 1906 and 1910.
+In October 1992, at the first game of the current Ottawa Senators NHL club, banners were raised to commemorate Stanley Cup wins in nine seasons, excluding 1906 and 1910.
 In media guides published by the club, they listed the original Senators as nine-time winners.
 This changed in March 2003, when the team raised banners for the 1906 and 1910 years to join the other nine banners hanging at the Corel Centre.
 The club and the NHL now list the original Senators as 11-time winners.